ErenKarakaya01/blog-web/README.md

-# SprinkaiBlog
+# Esen Blog

-SprinkaiBlog is a React-based web application built to showcase travel experiences and stories.
+Esen Blog is a React-based web application built to showcase travel experiences and stories.
 This app utilizes Firebase for user authentication, Redux for state management, and various other technologies to bring together a seamless blogging experience.

 ## Getting Started